 I am very honoured and grateful to be on the RLTC Counselling Team!
 Prior to coming to RLTC, I have been involved with “Men’s Work” for the past 20 years.
 I spent the past 7 years supporting men as the Executive Director and Lay Counsellor at West Coast Men’s Support Society (www.westcoastmen.org).
 I recently graduated with an MA Counselling Psychology, and am a Canadian Certified Counsellor (CCC) and Certified Indigenous Addictions Specialist (CDS III).
 I am presently pursuing a PhD in Eco-Psychology.
 I have also been involved in the business world for over 30 years and still have a marketing firm.
 I look forward to contributing to the healing journey of many many clients at RLTC!

-On a personal note, I have been with my partner Annik for over 30 years.
-We have a wonderful son, Nathaniel who is completing his second year in university.
+On a personal note, I have been married for nearly 30 years to Annik Moyal-Waldman; and we have a wonderful son, Nathaniel who is completing his second year in university.
 I am a published singer-songwriter-poet, and enjoy performing at local coffee houses.
 I am also honoured to be able to offer my Lakota flute and hand drum music at RLTC.
 I look forward to exploring the Okanagan region in the coming months and years.
 I enjoy connecting with Mother Earth through hiking, kayaking, biking, tennis, and golf.